+In most cases, the mortgagee is your lender, often a bank.
 A mortgagee holds security interest in a property — usually in the form of a lien — in exchange for loaning money to the homebuyer.

 In other words, the mortgagee is the bank or lender that provides financing to the borrower to buy a house.
 In return for funding the purchase of real estate, mortgagees will charge interest on the home loan as well as certain lending fees to help cover the expenses needed to process a loan.

 Once the borrower has repaid the loan and the mortgage has fully amortized, then the relationship between mortgagor and mortgagee will dissolve.
 At that point, there’s no longer a loan agreement binding the two parties together.